Junhui20/Student-Routine-Organizer/README.md

 - Password hashing with PHP's built-in functions
 - Prepared statements to prevent SQL injection
-- Session-based authentication
+- Session-based authentication with rotation and timeouts
 - User data isolation (users only see their own data)
 - Input validation and sanitization
-- Secure password requirements (minimum 6 characters)
+- Secure password requirements (registration: min 6; reset: strong policy)
+- Remember-me cookies with secure handling
+- Password reset tokens with expiration and one-time use

 ## 📊 Assignment Requirements Met